Tuesday, 7 September 2010

 Views from on high, racecourse relics, a family of mole catchers ....

-We continued on our way to the top of the hill, through the woods and on earthy tracks and at last breaking out of the tree-line at the top of Moelydd Hill and onto a plateau of short grass some 934 feet above sea level.
-It was breezy up here, but I hardly noticed.
+We continued to the top of the hill, through the woods on earthy tracks, and at last broke out of the tree-line onto a plateau of short grass some nine hundred and thirty-four feet above sea level.
+It was breezy, but I hardly noticed.
 The view was fabulous.
-There was one of those Rotary International stone plinths on top of the hill, with place names and distance markers engraved on a steel disc.
-Bod began to point out various landmarks, including Alderley Edge, a village and civil parish some 12 miles south of Manchester, “Where all the posh Manchurians live,” as Bod put it.
-It was just visible on the horizon, with the Cheshire Plain lying in a broad sweep before it.
-We also identified the Snowdon range to our west and I looked back south of us and commented that the Sedbury cliffs and Bristol Channel, where we had started this walk last year, must now be about 120 miles away.
+A Rotary International stone plinth on top had place names and distances engraved on a steel disc.
+Bod began pointing out landmarks — including Alderley Edge, just visible on the horizon some twelve miles south of Manchester, with the Cheshire Plain lying in a broad sweep before it. *"Where all the posh Manchurians live,"* as Bod put it.
+The Snowdon range was identifiable to the west.
+Looking back south, I reflected that the Sedbury Cliffs and the Bristol Channel, where we had started this walk the previous year, must now be around a hundred and twenty miles behind us.

-Tired out by the recent pull uphill, Bod was not so charitable.
+Tired from the recent climbing, Bod was not inclined toward sentiment.

-Jo drew my attention to a plaque which had been fixed to one of the stone walls of the grandstand built, it said, in 1804.
+Jo drew my attention to a plaque fixed to one of the stone walls of the grandstand, built it said in 1804.

-“This building was later a home for a family of Mole catchers,” Jo read aloud, snorting in amusement.
+"This building was later a home for a family of mole catchers," Jo read aloud, snorting with amusement.

-Climbing upwards through wet, grassy fields had become the order of the day and we did more of this now, being obliged to hop over stiles at regular intervals.
-If there’s one thing that thrives on the Offa’s Dyke path, it’s stiles of one type or another.
-I think the whole trail contains over two hundred and we were to climb over most of them.
+Climbing upward through wet grassy fields had become the reliable pattern of the day and we did more of it now, hopping over stiles at regular intervals.
+If one thing thrives on the Offa's Dyke path it is stiles of every conceivable type.
+The whole trail is said to contain over two hundred and we were in the process of encountering most of them.

 Free range rabbit, the kindness of strangers, squalor in Chirk ....

-“That’s probably our guest-house on fire,” Bod offered, as a suggestion.
+"That's probably our guest house on fire," Bod offered.

-At the bottom of the hill, we reached a hamlet containing what I thought were a pretty little clutch of houses and stopped for a drink.
-This was Pen-y-bryn and it was here that we spent a few moments discussing the days walk.
-We all agreed that it had been quite a challenging affair on a par, perhaps, with that long ago first day from Sedbury Cliffs to Redbrook but without the mashed toes, in Jo’s case.
+At the bottom of the hill we reached the hamlet of Pen-y-bryn — a pretty little clutch of houses — and stopped for a drink and a brief assessment of the day's walk.
+We agreed it had been a challenging one, comparable perhaps to that first long-ago day from Sedbury Cliffs to Redbrook, though without the mashed toes.
+In Jo's case, at least.

-Chirk looked pleasant I noticed, as I withdrew money from an ATM to supplement my depleted stock.
-We nipped into the first likely pub for a drink and got chatting, briefly, to a barmaid.
-This was when the first,
+Chirk looked pleasant as I withdrew cash from an ATM to replenish my depleted supply.
+We nipped into the first likely pub for a drink and chatted to a barmaid, during which the first

-“Ah, but you would say that,” replied Bod, with a grin.
+"Ah, but you would say that," Bod replied, with a grin.

 She shrugged and said no more.

-The Stanton looked okay from the outside and I passed the barmaids comments off as nothing more than an attempt to hijack some trade.
+The Stanton looked okay from the outside.
+I put the barmaid's comments down to nothing more than an attempt to poach some trade.
 We walked into the bar.
-Okay, so it was a bit unclean and seedy looking.
-This just meant that we’d return to the other pub for drinks and a meal, no real problem.
+It was a bit unclean and seedy, but this simply meant we'd return to the other pub for drinks and a meal.
+No real problem.
 Bod and I approached the man behind the bar and announced that we had rooms booked for the night.
-I think that this was when the internal alarm bells began to clang.
-The guy regarded us with what I swear was a faint sneer across his features.
-He hardly grunted any kind of acknowledgement to us.

 "Have we got your bags?" he said.

-We answered that he had and he said no more, just walked from behind the bar and away from us with not a word but still wearing that distasteful, derisory look.
-He obviously expected us to follow him and he lead us into the yard and up to a plastic shed.
-Opening the door, he retrieved our luggage and walked away, once more expecting us to follow him.
-The guy took us upstairs and along a corridor that smelt of old food and dampness.
-He showed Bod and Jo their room, took me to mine and walked away.
-Throughout that brief interaction, he had given me the impression that he was doing this job as part of a parole package.
+We confirmed that he had, and he said nothing further, walked from behind the bar and away from us without a word, still wearing that distasteful look.
+He clearly expected us to follow.
+He led us into the yard to a plastic shed, retrieved our luggage, and walked away again.
+We followed him upstairs and along a corridor that smelled of old food and dampness.
+He showed Bod and Jo their room, showed me to mine, and walked away.
+Throughout the entire interaction he had given me the impression of a man performing these duties as part of a parole arrangement.
 We never saw him again.

-As if to announce itself as the crème de la crème of shittiness and filth, the bathroom seemed to be the crowning glory.
-I honestly wondered if I would get out of the bath dirtier than when I went in and as the proud new owner of some kind of fungal condition.
-Black mould swept over the bath edges and up one wall as if it had been applied with a trowel.
+The bathroom was the crowning glory.
+I honestly wondered whether I would emerge from the bath dirtier than when I entered it, and the new owner of a fungal condition.
+Black mould swept over the bath edges and up one wall as if applied with a trowel.
 The broken shower head dangled uselessly.
-The plastic bath itself may once have been a bright shade of terracotta.
-It was hard to tell beneath the deep and ominous stains.
-I actually gritted my teeth as I lowered myself into it, like a man choosing to rest in a pit of snakes.
-Thank God the water was actually good and hot.
-This should, I reasoned, kill off any lurking pathogens.
+The plastic bath itself may once have been terracotta.
+It was difficult to tell beneath the deep and ominous staining.
+I gritted my teeth as I lowered myself in, like a man choosing to rest in a pit of snakes.
+The water, at least, was actually hot.
+This should, I reasoned, kill off whatever was lurking.

-By 7pm we were back in the first pub we’d had a drink in on arrival in Chirk.
-The bar maid gave us a knowing, told you so look that had us grinning ruefully.
-In any event, we enjoyed a good evening of drinks and I ate a lovely sausage and mash meal whilst we all watched the England match (a 3-1 win against Switzerland).
-Bod and I also played pool.
-I had a few muscular aches and pains after today’s tough walking, but otherwise felt fine.
-If the arrival back at our doss-house dampened my mood, it wasn’t for long.
-I said goodnight to my companions and took myself back to my own room.
-It was typical, I reflected, that when it had come to be my turn to have the luxury of a room to myself, I had ended up with the Calcutta flea pit.
-I got undressed and into bed, reading briefly before settling down to sleep.
+By seven we were back in the first pub we had visited on arrival.
+The barmaid gave us a knowing, told-you-so look that had us grinning ruefully.
+In any event, we had a good evening — drinks, a lovely sausage and mash, the England match on the television, which ended three-one to Switzerland.
+Bod and I played pool.
+I had some muscular aches from the day's hard walking but otherwise felt fine, and if the thought of returning to our doss-house dampened my mood briefly, it wasn't for long.
+I said goodnight to the others and took myself back to my own room.
+It was typical, I reflected, that when it came to my turn for a room to myself, I had ended up with the Calcutta flea pit.
+I got undressed, into bed, read briefly, and settled down to sleep.

 Daily Tweets